PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 <td>A high-precision layout area localization model trained on a self-built dataset for Chinese and English papers, magazines, and research reports based on RT-DETR-H</td>
 </tr>
 </tbody></table>
-<b>Note: The evaluation set for the above accuracy metrics is the layout area detection dataset self-built by PaddleOCR, which includes 1,154 images of common document types such as Chinese and English papers, magazines, and research reports.
-The GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 * <b>17-category Layout Detection Models, including 17 common layout categories: paragraph title, image, text, number, abstract, content, figure title, formula, table, table title, reference, document title, footnote, header, algorithm, footer, seal</b>
 <table>